theo-armour/agenda/3-1-heritage/3-1-heritage-happenings/heritage-happenings-style.md

 ## Tips

-You can open Microsoft Words files on the web and also by using the Word desktop app.
-Unfortunately, Files can display and print differently depending on the version.
-Currently, _Heritage Happenings_ files are edited using thr desktop version.
-Use it or lose it.
+You can open Microsoft Word files on the web and also by using the Word desktop app.
+Unfortunately, files can display and print differently depending on the version.
+Currently, _Heritage Happenings_ files are edited using the desktop version.
+Use the desktop version otherwise you may screw up the format.

 When you see text written in Latin starting with the words "Lorem ipsum", the text is a placeholder for text that will be replaced with the final text in the publication.